LewisB321/ProjectScripts/README.md

 # ProjectScripts

-Working on re-organising the tool to implement an actual name
+Working on re-organising the tool to implement an actual name.
+Prior to running please unzip the cpe dictionary, it's absolutely necessary in order to run the vulnerability lookups

 CHECKS.SH = main script.
 Please use this as the other scripts are just areas for functions